How DROP works

 Create your profile

-You will create a request by entering some of your data.
+You will create a deletion request by entering your data.
 Data brokers will compare your data with their records.

 If there’s a match, all of the data that the data brokers have about you will be deleted, with a few exceptions.